 In Year 7 students cover: Introduction to key skills, Norman Invasion, Medieval Life, Power in the Medieval World, Renaissance and Making of the UK.

 In Year 8 students cover: Early colonies and the Empire, America the early 20th Century, Industrial Revolution, Victorian Life and World War 1.

-At KS4 Historians follow the AQA 9-1 8145 course covering the American West, World War One, A History of Medicine and the Early Reign of Queen Elizabeth I.
+At KS4 Historians follow the AQA 9-1 8145 course covering the American West, World War One, A History of Medicine and Queen Elizabeth I.

 The range of topics allow students to investigate the past following a depth and breadth study approach to History.